johndimm/headliners-and-sidemen/README.md

 ## Strategy

-### Careers
-Using a postgres window function, assign a sequential number to an artist's work.
+Using a postgres window function, assign a sequential number to each artist's work.

 ```
 select